 Our senior design group collaborated with the Perelman School of Medicine’s Rehabilitation Robotics Research and Design Laboratory to help develop a low-cost, assistive system that aids patients after non-traumatic brain injuries (ie. stroke, cerebral palsy, spinal cord injuries).
 One of the projects the Rehabilitation Robotics Lab has been working on is building extremely affordable robotics for countries where the shortage of rehabilitation professionals and access to them prevents a full recovery post-injury.
 Our team was initially given an exercise machine, which is used by patients with physician oversight.
 We were challenged with the task of making the machine adaptive.
 Ultimately, we created a magnetic encoder to detect the angular position of a user’s arm, mapped this position to the position of a goalie in a Unity soccer game, and attached a motor that increased or decreased the resistance of the machine based on a user’s performance in the game.
 Our objective was to create a solution which is adaptive to the patient, easily applied to other exercise machines, affordable, and engaging.
-In the future, the lab hopes to make our pseudo-active solution fully active by adding features that will make the machine assistive, such as a motor to the crank arm.
+In the future, the lab hopes to make our pseudo-active solution fully active by adding features that will make the machine assistive, such as a motor to the crank arm.4.
+Overview of Project

 The Rehabilitation Robotics Lab from Perelman School of Medicine seeks to build an affordable robotics gym for countries where the shortage of rehabilitation professionals and access to them prevents a full recovery post-injury for a large majority of the population.
 This gym includes a variety of different machines which allow operation without physician oversight leading to strong clinical outcomes, and a fun, interactive therapy in the form of video games.
 Although the project has been started, it is not close to completion.
 We were able to help the Rehabilitation Robotics lab in furthering this objective by adding external features to a Carci exercise machine, in order to make the machine adaptive.
 We mapped the angular position of a patient’s arm to a game, in order to incentivize the patient to perform well, and then automated the resistance of the exercise machine based on the patient’s performance in the game.
 We were also able to store the patient’s performance in the game by introducing a webapp, which in the future can be used to allow physicians to store patient progress remotely.